 Flood Avoidance

-Following serious household flooding in Meldreth in July 2006, Susan has worked to instigate a new Flood Avoidance parish council subcommittee, tasked with action on flooding hot spots and investigating the revitalisation of a historic drainage system that once utilised the River Mel.
+Following serious household flooding in Meldreth in July 2006, Susan worked to instigate a Flood Avoidance parish council subcommittee, tasked with action on flooding hot spots and revitalizating of historic drainage systems that once utilized the River Mel.
 Focus on District and County Council drainage services, and their ability to cope with extreme weather events brought about by climate change, emerged through this project.
-A number of snags in the drainage network have been identified and corrected.
+A number of snags in the drainage network have been identified and corrected, and work continues on an annual basis.

 Community Groups and Campaigns